UK Chamber of Shipping's M7 Event to Parallel G7 Meeting

 "There has never been a better time to strengthen our global connections and look for ways to improve trade and learn about projects that will deliver a cleaner, greener shipping industry," UK Chamber of Shipping John Denholm said.

-The second part of the meeting will focus on green research and development proects; the first will look at international trade.
+The second part of the meeting will focus on green research and development projects; the first will look at international trade.